MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 `Import-Csv <Path> | ForEach-Object {Set-SPOTenantRenameSitePrioritization -SiteUrl  $_.SiteUrl}`

-> [!NOTE]
-> If you attempt this with a file that has the entire 4,000 sites in it, the complete execution of this cmdlet can take approximately 4-6 hours.
+If you attempt this with a file that has the entire 4,000 sites in it, the complete execution of this cmdlet can take approximately 4-6 hours.
 If you want shorter waiting times, we recommend splitting your list of sites up and performing this in batches.

 To view the list of sites prioritized currently, run the following command: